xwaleedahmad/supabase-mcp/README.md

 ### 2. **List Documents**

-Retrieve all products from the database with optional filtering by any column and customizable pagination support (default: 100 records).
+Retrieve all products from the database with optional filtering by any column.

 ### 3. **Get Document**